LABORA-INF-UFG/xapp-workshop/contents/class_2.md

 # Interacting with the SDL

 The OSC Near-RT RIC Kubernetes cluster has a Database as a Service (DBaaS) pod running a [Redis](https://redis.io/) key-value database.

-The SDL abstracts the access to the database in a lightweight API, which is used by the `SDLWrapper` class, instantiated by the `_BaseXapp` initialization.
+The SDL abstracts the access to the distributed database by providing a lightweight API, which is used by the `SDLWrapper` class, instantiated in the `_BaseXapp` initialization.

-When instantiating the `Xapp` or `RMRXapp` classes, the `use_fake_sdl` flag determines if an in-memory database is used, instead of accessing the DBaaS pod, thus providing a safe temporary environment for xApp testing.
+When instantiating `Xapp` or `RMRXapp` classes, the `use_fake_sdl` flag determines if a local in-memory database is used, instead of accessing the DBaaS pod, thus providing a safe temporary environment for xApp testing.

 The SDL relies on two main environmental variables to connect to the DBaaS:
 - `DBAAS_SERVICE_HOST`: the service name, usually `service-ricplt-dbaas-tcp.ricplt`
 - `DBAAS_SERVICE_PORT`: the service port, usually `6379`

-To identify data, the SDL uses two strings: a **key** and a **SDL namespace**.
+To identify data, the SDL needs two strings: a **key** and a **SDL namespace**.
-That way, all keys used by an xApp can be grouped in same namespace, which could be the xApp name.
+That way, we can group keys by namespace.
+For example, every key from the `xapp2logsdlrest` xApp could be at the `xapp2logsdlrest` namespace.
-By standard, the `SDLWrapper` serializes data before storing or deserializes data after retrieving it.
+By standard, the `SDLWrapper` serializes data before storing and deserializes data after retrieving it.
-If it is preferred to not serialize/deserialize data, the `usemsgpack` parameter can be set as `False` when calling SDL functions.
+If it is preferred to not serialize or deserialize data, the `usemsgpack` parameter can be set as `False` when calling SDL functions.

-The `_BaseXapp` provides four SDL functions that simply call the `SDLWrapper`:
+The `_BaseXapp` provides four SDL functions that call the `SDLWrapper` to interact with the SDL:

 - `sdl_set`: stores a value for a given key and SDL namespace, overwriting any stored value
 - `sdl_get`: given the key and SDL namespace, returns the value or `None` if not found